10 videos – English, Spanish and Portuguese subtitles included

 Always whilst keeping the baby nice and safe and secure.

-Little Pieces Photography talk to the parents about the baby’s birth and any issues that may have been occurred.
+Newborn Posing talks to the parents about the baby’s birth and any issues that may have been occurred.
 We strongly advise that no babies be forced into a pose and as such we will never force a pose for a baby, siblings or the parents.

 Furthermore Newborn Posing strictly abide by local zoning, council & insurance requirements at all times – please check your local requirements & restrictions.